Caf Confederation Cup: Zanaco stun Cano Sport away from home | Goal.com

 Caf Confederation Cup: Zanaco stun Cano Sport away from home

-A ferocious away performance by Zanaco FC in their CAF Confederation Cup 1-3 win against Cano Sport was nearly overshadowed by bad floodlight which eventually forced the match into a halt.
+A ferocious away performance by Zanaco FC in their CAF Confederation Cup 1-3 win against Cano Sport was nearly overshadowed by bad floodlights at the Estadio de Malabo.

 Ziyo Tembo's first-half strike and a brace in the second-half by Guily Manziba were enough as the Bankers cruised to 3-1 win over their Equatorial Guinea counterparts.